karlbuedding-enobis/codespaces-mageos-hyva/README.md

 ## Notes

-- The first startup may take 10-15 minutes as it installs Magento and all dependencies
+- The first startup may take 10-15 minutes as it installs Magento and all dependencies (Enable Pre-builds to cut new installs to 5mins)
-- Subsequent starts are much faster (2-3 minutes) as the `.devcontainer/db-installed.flag` prevents reinstallation
+- Subsequent instance starts are much faster (2-3 minutes) as the `.devcontainer/db-installed.flag` prevents reinstallation
 - The environment uses Redis for sessions, cache, and full page cache
 - OpenSearch runs in a Docker container with security disabled for development ease
 - Xdebug is installed but not enabled by default